LRP-sgravel/Xamarin.Forms.SKMaps/README.md

 To force the overlay to be redrawn, you can call the `Invalidate` method.
 Alternatively, changing the `GPSBounds`property from within the child class will also force a full refresh of the overlay.

 ### Converting coordinates and pixel sizes
-Since the `SKMapOverlay` does all it's drawing operations in pixels but in a GPS coordinate space, you are likely to need to convert to/from pixel sizes to GPS.
-A common use-case is wanting to draw a line of a given gps size regardless of the zoom level and position.  **Xamarin.Forms.SKMaps** provides utility methods to do those conversions.
+Since the `SKMapOverlay` does all it's drawing operations in pixels but in a GPS coordinate space, you are likely to need to convert from pixel sizes to GPS spans.
+A common use-case is wanting to draw a line of a given GPS size (i.e. 100 meters wide) regardless of the zoom level and position.  **Xamarin.Forms.SKMaps** provides utility methods to do those conversions.
 Those methods are available on the `SKMapCanvas` class.

 | Method | Purpose |
 | ------------- | ------------- |